aridjayarecipes/cutesrecipes.web.app/content/post/2038-how-to-prepare-super-quick-homemade-drunken-brussel-sprouts.md

 - "Heat a large saute pan with enough oil to cover the bottom."
 - "Add brussel sprouts and dried spices.
 Toss.
 Saute on medium low heat until nearly tender, but still tough."
 - "Add 2 tablespoons of butter and brown sugar.
 Toss.
 Saute briefly until butter is incorporated."
 - "Carefully add rum.
 Watch for flames.
-Don&#39;t freak out if you have a huge flame, it will cook out.
+Don't freak out if you have a huge flame, it will cook out.
 This probably wont happen unless excess oil and/or alcohol partially contact burner flame."
 - "Cook until alcohol is evaporated or until brussels are caramelized and fork tender, about 5-7 minutes."
 - "Toss with remaining butter if desired."
 - "Variations; Bacon, maple syrup, pecans, walnuts, sweet potatoes, mustard, bourbon, squash, shallots"